 Sören Lehmann, Anna Eriksson, My Björklund, Albin Österros, Anne Neddermeyer

-From November 2015 the new professor Sören Lehmann started to set up his lab group at the Rudbeck Laboratory focused on epigenetics and novel drug development in AML.
+In November 2015 professor Sören Lehmann started to set up his lab group at the Rudbeck Laboratory focused on epigenetics and novel drug development in AML.
 The Lehmann group is a translational research group with research projects spanning from basic molecular characterization of AML through developing novel drugs to clinical trials and epidemiologic studies of AML.
-The moleckular studies are focues on epigenetic aberrations in AML.
+The molecular studies are focues on epigenetic aberrations in AML.
 The group currently consists of 11 persons with activity both in Uppsala and in Karolinska with successively increasing activity at Uppsala University.

 Acute lymphoblastic leukaemia – national studies of toxicity, prognostic factors and treatment protocols